A new pilot project in the capital will try out multi-faceted farming in a built-up setting as a source of food and environmental awareness

 The “then” freshly constructed Docks and tourist terminal within the Malta Grand Harbour in Valletta required an underwater draught of over thirteen meters in order to ensure the safe berthing and passage of cruise ships and heavy tankers, meant its fairway needed immediate dredging.
 A dispute between the Malta and British governments over such works engulfed over the desired dredging, as it was known that a WW II British Bombed laden ship, the SS Talabot, was recorded as resting on the fairway seabed that needed salvaging and clearance.

 David went on to personally and voluntary recover both a WWI Fairley as well as a WWII Hawker Hurricane aircraft that were salvaged from 42meters off the Qrendi’s coast.
-The later now forms part of the Malta Aviation Museum exhibits after years of restoration works.
+The latter now forms part of the Malta Aviation Museum exhibits after years of restoration works.
 In recognition of his contributions, David Michael Schembri was decorated during Republic Day 2018 commemorations with the “Medalja ghall Qadi tar-Repubblika” by Her Excellency Madame President Marie Louise Collerio, for “His service to the Republic”.